beneviolabs/ft-allowance-agent/0.0.1/test_prompts.md

     -> set my goal to 200
     <- I'm happy to help you set a goal for your portfolio!
 However, I need to clarify what type of goal you would like to set.
 Would you like to set a growth goal or an allowance goal?

+    #### Or

+    -> I'd like to have a growth goal of 5000 and allowance of 300

+    Assistant: Saved your growth goal: 5000

+    -> what are my goals?

+    <- Assistant: It seems I made a mistake earlier.
+You had set an allowance goal of 300.
+Here are your current goals:

+        * Growth goal: 5000
+        * Allowance goal: 300

 ## 3. Account Balance